Trivial Benefits for Limited Company Directors

 • Performance-related bonuses

-• Travel or hotel stays provided for staff working late
+• Travel or hotel stays provided because staff are working late

-These types of benefits usually need to be reported to HMRC using a P11D form and are subject to tax and National Insurance.
+These types of benefits usually need to be reported to HMRC and may be subject to tax and National Insurance.

 Examples: What Is and Isn’t a Trivial Benefit